 In 2004, Krista would have been working in the field of child and youth care for well over a decade and it was determined that to pay tribute to her memory in this regard, two awards would be presented annually.

-Last year, the twenty-fifth anniversary of the awards was celebrated.
+In 2016, the twenty-fifth anniversary of the awards was celebrated.
 With the achievement of such a significant milestone, these awards have become recognized as an opportunity to promote the critical role of Child and Youth Care Practitioners in the field of child and youth care across the province.
 For the past twenty-five years, Kinark Child and Family Services has spearhead these awards, but decided in late 2016 to transfer stewardship of the awards to the Ontario Association of Child and Youth Care (OACYC), the provincial association representing Child and Youth Care Practitioners in the province.
 Beginning June 2017, the Krista Sepp Memorial Awards will be included in the OACYC’s biennial conference and Gala event.

 Throughout Ontario, Child and Youth Care Practitioners (CYCPs), also known as Child and Youth Workers, Child Care Workers and Child and Youth Counsellors, play a vital role in the delivery of many programs that help young people and their families deal with complex problems.
 These Awards were established to honour the qualities Krista brought to the field, to recognize the important contributions of Child and Youth Care Practitioners and to raise awareness of children's mental health issues.
 The Awards are presented to CYCPs who have made an exemplary contribution to the field of practice and who exemplify the kind of professional that Krista would have become.

 The Krista Sepp Awards provide a forum for annual recognition of the high quality work and dedication of front-line workers across the province and continues to promote awareness of child and youth service and a commitment to service excellence.